Tippecanoe County Courthouse: Attempted bombing

 On August 2, 1998, perpetrator(s) crashed a pickup truck full of gasoline and explosives through the eastern entrance of the Tippecanoe County Courthouse.
 Local firefighters were able to put out the blazing truck—before any of the flammable materials in the truck were able to catch fire.
 On August 11, county authorities placed concrete barriers around the courthouse to help prevent a similar attack in the future.

 A white male in his mid-40s was wanted for questioning because he was spotted near the scene around the time the truck crashed into the courthouse.
 Agents with the Bureau of Alcohol, Tobacco, Firearms and Explosives found evidence at the scene and sent it for processing but no arrest was ever made for the attempted bombing of the county courthouse.
 In 2008, a $50,000 reward was offered for information leading to an arrest but no progress was made before the statute of limitations expired later that year.
-The case remains one of few unsolved suspected instances of domestic terrorism in the United States.
+The case remains one of the few unsolved suspected instances of domestic terrorism in the United States.